About the Trust

 How we make grants

-The Armed Forces Covenant Fund Trust makes grants in a number of ways.
+The Armed Forces Covenant Fund Trust makes grants several ways.

 Many of our funding programmes can be oversubscribed and our Trustees cannot fund all good project ideas.
 It’s really important that you read through our programme guidance carefully before you apply to us for a grant.